oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
 * FieldType MUST be a Primitive type, ArrayOf, MapOf, or a Defined type.
 * If FieldType is not a JADN Type, FieldOptions MUST NOT contain any TypeOption.
-* ItemValue MAY be any string, but the Enumerated type is often used to hold FieldID/FieldName pairs.
+* ItemValue MAY be any string or MAY be constrained to hold a valid FieldName.

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#331-type-definition-within-fields)).
-Some extensions (e.g., [Derived Enumerations](#333-derived-enumerations), [Pointers](#335-pointers))
-supply field definitions and require the Fields element be empty.
+The [Derived Enumerations](#333-derived-enumerations) and [Pointers](#335-pointers) TypeOptions are extensions that supply field definitions and require Fields to be empty.

 This structure allows each type definition to be treated as a graph node with minimal JADN-specific knowledge.
 Node name (TypeName), edge names (FieldID/FieldName), and edge endpoints (FieldType) are